monacogustavo/COP4331/Sprint_2/source_code.md

 - Touch enabled device required for full functionality.
 See build instructions below to deploy to phones.

+#### Phone

+_Must build and deploy to phone first via one of the methods in Build Instructions_

+1. Print the target picture located at https://github.com/monacogustavo/COP4331/blob/master/ARTarget.jpg
+2. Place printed AR Target somewhere in front of you
+3. Open Augmented Hoops on phone
+4. Press Play
+5. Point camera at printed AR Target
+6. Play!

+- Press the 2D ball in the lower left hand corner to "grab" a ball
+- Swipe up on the screen to shoot the ball at the target

-### Build Instructions:
+### Build Instructions

 #### iPhone

 _Requires a Mac_

-1. Follow the article located here https://unity3d.com/learn/tutorials/topics/mobile-touch/building-your-unity-game-ios-device-testing
+1. Follow the article located here (also read notes/modifications below) https://unity3d.com/learn/tutorials/topics/mobile-touch/building-your-unity-game-ios-device-testing

+- Skip to the "Adding your Apple ID to XCode" step
 - Instead of using the "Simple Mobile Placeholder" project, open our project instead (Augmented Hoops (1)).
-- Skip right to the "Adding your Apple ID to XCode" step
 - When building our project ensure that the MainMenu scene appears above AR in the list in Build Settings

 #### Android

-_Requires "Android Build Support" install option_
+_Requires "Android Build Support" Unity install option_

-1. Follow the article located here https://unity3d.com/learn/tutorials/topics/mobile-touch/building-your-unity-game-android-device-testing
+1. Follow the article located here (also read notes/modifications below) https://unity3d.com/learn/tutorials/topics/mobile-touch/building-your-unity-game-android-device-testing

+- Skip to the "Setting up the Android SDK Tools" step
 - Instead of using the "Simple Mobile Placeholder" project, open our project instead (Augmented Hoops (1)).
-- Skip right to the "Setting up the Android SDK Tools" step
 - When building our project ensure that the MainMenu scene appears above AR in the list in Build Settings